 Kathy Smith, AICP, Planning and Safety Branch Chief shares her views on the importance of the 20th anniversary of the Disaster Mitigation Act of 2000.

 FEMA is celebrating the anniversary and legacy of the Disaster Mitigation Act of 2000 throughout October and November.
-For more information, visit fema.gov/disasters/authorities.
+For more information about the law, visit fema.gov/disasters/authorities.

 In addition, the 2020 Fiscal Year funding cycle for the Hazard Mitigation non-disaster grants is accepting applications until Jan.
 29, 2021.
 As a FEMA-approved Hazard Mitigation Plan is required for funding, review the eligible projects for funding for a Flood Mitigation Assistance and the new pre-disaster mitigation program Building Resilient Infrastructure and Communities.